elisa-tech/wg-aerospace/Aerospace-Uses-Cases.md

       - Bind the taps and configure the CLA to have ports on the right switches
     - Start the test apps bound to the right bridge interfaces / IPs
     - Start the coPilot app last or have it do all this staging before telling the Switch app to toggle.

-### System Architecture

-Sensor=Switch; Function=Cabin Light Control; Function=Logging; Actuator=Cabin light (+ notification item in a log)

-* Sensor is a switch with two values (on/off)
-* Actuator is a light with two states (on/off), when a message is received on Ethernet, it updates its state to match
-* Options for assuring comm
-    * send periodic message of current state
-    * Or? acknowledge messages from application
-    * Or? poll both sensor and actuator
-* Connectivity is an Ethernet bus (messages can be lost or corrupted)
-* Computing platform running an "cabin lights" application
-    * Cabin Lights Application
-        * Application is waiting on the switch socket for a message, wakes up when message available
-        * When awoken,
-        * application creates a message with new light state and sends on the light socket
-        * log the event
-        * yield?, goes back to waiting on switch socket

-### Use Case Description

-Single computer with single function (="APP")

-[SENS] <-[ETH_MAC]-> [APP] <-[ETH_MAC]-> [ACT]

-- Presume bidirectional connectivity from computing platform to sensor, and bidirectional connectivity from computing platform to actuator.
-- Smart sensor/actor w/ software and stack?
-- Best effort scheduling of IO processing that's tested for perceived worst case.
-(No monitor or scheduler based guarantee other then planned scheduler bandwidth/capacity margin)
-- How would a system architecture look like to close the signal/application loop?
-(7 voters in total)
-  - Option A:
-    - Simulate sensor + actuator on the H/W device running the system application (1 application being the cabin application, 2 applications being the simulated sensor + actuator)
-      - A.1 Communication on software level (no physical ethernet cable) > Votes: 1
-      - A.2 Communication on hardware level using several network cards connected through H/W Ethernet (i.e. physical network-cable) > Votes: 1
-    - Thoughts: [Ivan]: Maybe we miss something because its too simplistic
-  - Option B: > Votes: 4  (SELECTED)
-    - Sensor + actuator on a general purpose computer as emulation (on non-Aerospace Linux)
-      - Attention: This probably means no real-time OS on sensor / actuator side
-    - Application computer w/ real-time Aerospace Linux running the system/cabin application(s)
-  - Option C:
-    - 3 pieces of H/W: Sensor, actuator + Computing Device
-    - Connected physically via Ethernet through switch or alike > Votes: 0
-  - Comment on votes: (1 non-voter)
-- Comment: This use case would not necessarily need an OS, but even in this case there are some capabilities we can leverage from the OS.
-Furthermore, this may be one of several use cases (functionalities) supported by the OS. >> But an OS is implied for the Use-Case!

 ### Analysis of required (OS) features